Kwangkee/rPPG/rPPG@DataSystem.md

 ## VitalSeer
 VitalSeer: The development of a contactless sensing technology based on a user-centric data-driven clinical approach - NCBI, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9285145/

->This paper presents the outcome of a multidisciplinary collaboration to ensure clinical usability of a remote contactless sensing technology, VitalSeer, and to help close gaps between emerging technologies and clinical practice.
+This paper presents the outcome of a multidisciplinary collaboration to ensure clinical usability of a remote contactless sensing technology, VitalSeer, and to help close gaps between emerging technologies and clinical practice.

->The studies on volunteers demonstrated the accuracy of VitalSeer’s heart rate model at a low MAE of 0.74 (bpm) and a RMSE of 1.2 bpm, **below the threshold of clinical grade contact-based sensors.**
+The studies on volunteers demonstrated the accuracy of VitalSeer’s heart rate model at a low MAE of 0.74 (bpm) and a RMSE of 1.2 bpm, **below the threshold of clinical grade contact-based sensors.**

+VitalSeer software aims to conduct remote monitoring of critical vital signs including HR, RR and SpO2.

 ## BloodPressureDB.com
 https://www.bloodpressuredb.com/start.html